 From shipping to staffing, the Chamber and its partners have the tools to save your business money and the solutions to help you run it more efficiently.
 Join the U.S. Chamber of Commerce today to start saving.

-Ed Mortimer is executive director of Transportation Infrastructure at the U.S. Chamber of Commerce.
-In this role, Mortimer oversees the development and implementation of the Chamber’s transportation and infrastructure policy and represents the Chamber on Capitol Hill as well as before the administration and other industry organizations in regards to this issue area.
-Mortimer also leads the Americans for Transportation Mobility (ATM) Coalition as its executive director.
+Ed Mortimer serves as vice president of Transportation and Infrastructure at the U.S. Chamber of Commerce.
+Mortimer oversees the development and implementation of the Chamber’s transportation infrastructure policy and represents the Chamber on Capitol Hill as well as before the administration and industry organizations.
+He also leads the Americans for Transportation Mobility (ATM) Coalition, a collaborative effort by business, labor, transportation stakeholders, and concerned citizens to advocate for improved and increased federal investment in the nation’s aging and overburdened transportation system.

-Mortimer comes to the Chamber from AECOM, where he served as director of Government Relations, and was responsible for coordinating government affairs efforts with the company’s infrastructure market segment, representing AECOM’s interests before federal, state and local officials.
-Prior to this role, Mortimer was the director of Transportation and Infrastructure as the U.S. Chamber.
-Mortimer also previously served as director of Government Relations for the Transportation Intermediaries Association (TIA) and as a legislative representative for the American Road and Transportation Builders Association.
+Mortimer comes to the Chamber from AECOM, an engineering and construction company, where he served as director of government relations.
+He was responsible for coordinating government affairs efforts with the company’s infrastructure market segment, representing AECOM’s interests before federal, state, and local officials.
+Prior to that, Mortimer was director of Transportation and Infrastructure at the U.S. Chamber.
+Earlier in his career, he was director of government relations for the Transportation Intermediaries Association (TIA) and a legislative representative for the American Road and Transportation Builders Association.

-Mortimer received a bachelor’s of arts degree in political science from The American University as well as completing an Executive Management program from Georgetown University.
+Mortimer received a bachelor’s of arts in political science from American University and completed an executive management program at Georgetown University.
+He lives in Alexandria, Virginia, with his wife and two children.

 The U.S. Chamber of Commerce is the world’s largest business federation representing the interests of more than 3 million businesses of all sizes, sectors, and regions, as well as state and local chambers and industry associations.